Calcipotriene and Betamethasone

 Baseline serum calcium levels and then periodically during treatment in patients at risk for hypercalcemia

-The treatment of psoriasis in pregnancy is initiated with conservative treatment as in nonpregnant women.
+The treatment of psoriasis in pregnancy is initiated with conservative treatment as in nonpregnant females.
 When a topical steroid is needed, low to moderate potency corticosteroids are preferred initially, followed by moderate to high potency agents.
 High potency topical steroids should be used only when clearly needed and after the first trimester (Bae 2012).
 Information related to the use of calcipotriene in pregnancy has not been located (Bae 2012; Bangsgaard 2015); until additional information is available, some sources do not recommend use in pregnant females with psoriasis (Bae 2012), while others recommend limiting exposure to ≤50 g/week for ≤3 to 4 weeks) (Rademaker 2018).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)